-This section is most often found at the front of most cpt-4 books regardless of the vendor selling the book as this is the section most frequently used by providers of all specialities.
+This section is most often found at the front of CPT-4 books, regardless of the publisher or vendor, since this is the section most frequently used by providers of all specialities.

-The E&M section contains all the different ways a provider can bill for evaluating a patient that does not require a procedure, such as: office visits, consultations, annual physicals and more.
+The E&M section contains all the different ways a provider can bill for evaluations of a patient that do not require a procedure.
+Examples include office visits, consultations, and annual physicals.